About Us

 Student Media prides itself on helping students find their niche at Mason while they build career-ready skills in our experiential learning environment.
 With over 800 students from 45+ different majors involved, we understand the need to meet students where they are and customize their experience based on skill level, time availability, and aspirations.

-In addition to our editorships, group leader, and regular staff positions (a mix of paid, volunteer, and for-credit), any Mason student has the opportunity to contribute their work for publication, sign up for one of our 1-credit co-curricular courses, participate in a focus group, attend professional development workshop, or simply support their peers as a loyal audience member.
+In addition to our editorships, group leader, and regular staff positions (a mix of paid and volunteer), any Mason student has the opportunity to contribute their work for publication, sign up for one of our 1-credit co-curricular courses, participate in a focus group, attend an event, follow us on social media, or simply support their peers as a loyal audience member.

 Whether it’s our live sports broadcasting program, a bilingual (Hispanic Culture Review) literary journal, a non-partisan political website (MasonVotes.gmu.edu), a magazine created by and for freshmen (Freshman Focus), or an undergraduate research journal (The George Mason Review), Mason’s Student Media program has something for everyone and is unique among state and national peer institutions in both variety and depth.